 She contributed a chapter to The Fruits of Labour: Creativity, Self-expression and Motherhood edited by Penny Sumner, (The Women’s Press Ltd, 2001).
 She also co-authored a chapter in Understanding Anxiety, Worry and Fear in Childbearing - A Resource for Midwives and Clinicians (Springer, 2019).

 Laura has a MA in Fine Art from The Slade and 1st class degree in Midwifery from King’s College London.

 Along with her co-author Samantha McGowan, Laura created the Maternal Journal movement.
-Maternal Journal (the book) - to be published in spring 2022 - is an easy-to-use and beautifully illustrated book will help readers explore their creative voice and develop a regular journaling practice using artistic tools and techniques that fit in with everyday parenting.
+MATERNAL JOURNAL the book will be published in October 21 - is an easy-to-use and beautifully illustrated book will help readers explore their creative voice and develop a regular journaling practice using artistic tools and techniques that fit in with everyday parenting.

 Follow Laura on Twitter

 Visit the Maternal Journal website

 'Finally here is a journal that is not all about the words but allows for the expression of feelings that so many women experience during pregnancy, birth and new parenthood' Hannah Dahlen, Professor of Midwifery